 What Are Biosimilar Drugs?

-Most biologics are very large, complex molecules or mixtures of molecules, used to treat cancer, Alzheimer's disease, multiple sclerosis, HIV/AIDS and other serious diseases.
+Most biologics are very large, complex molecules or mixtures of molecules, used to treat cancer, Alzheimer's, multiple sclerosis, HIV/AIDS, and other serious conditions.

 Biologics Price Competition and Innovation Act

 President Obama signed the Patient Protection and Affordable Care Act into law in 2010, and an abbreviated pathway to approval for biosimilars was approved as part of that legislation.
-Under the Biologics Price Competition and Innovation Act (BPCIA), a biological product can be determined to be biosimilar if data shows that it is very similar to an already approved biologic medication.
+Under the Biologics Price Competition and Innovation Act (BPCIA), a product can be determined to be biosimilar if data shows that it is very similar to an already-approved biologic medication.

-The FDA approved the first biosimilar product in the United States in March of 2015: Zarxio.
-Zarxio was a biosimilar to Neupogen, a medication indicated for the treatment of patients:
+In 2015, the FDA approved Zarxio as the first biosimilar product in the United States.
+Zarxio is a biosimilar to Neupogen, a medication indicated for the treatment neutropenia in cancer patients.

 Impact on the Industry